 There are many systems needed to run your home.
 During the warmer months you may need an air conditioner or a heat pump.
 During the winter, most homeowners use a furnace or air handler.
-Then you have washer and dryers, stoves, refrigerators…the list seems to never end.
+Then there are washer and dryers, stoves, refrigerators…the list seems to never end.

-But one thing homeowners certainly know is they need hot water.
+But one thing homeowners certainly know is they require hot water.
 Most people have a water heater – or in some cases a boiler is used to heat up the water.
-Are you sure which heating system your home utilizes to heat your water?
-Service Experts Heating & Air Conditioning is here to help clarify the difference between the two water heating systems.
+Are you sure which heating system your home uses to heat your water?
+Service Experts Heating & Air Conditioning is here to help explain the difference between the two water heating systems.

 A water heater is a big tank that, you guessed it, heats water.
-The heat is either produced by burning gas or by utilizing electricity.
-A traditional water heater will heat the water and then store it at that temperature until the water is used, either for a warm shower, the dishwasher, or any other hot water need.
-As the hot water is used, fresh cold water enters in the bottom of the tank so it, too, can be heated for use across your home.
+The heat is either produced by burning gas or by using electricity.
+A typical water heater will heat the water and then store it at that temperature until the water is used, either for a warm shower, the washing machine, or any other hot water need.
+As the hot water is used, fresh cold water enters to the bottom of the tank so it, too, can be heated for use across your home.

-A boiler, alternatively, can heat water that is used to heat the home and provide hot water.
-Another type of boiler can heat the water to the point it turns into steam.
-The steam heats the water for the home but can also be dispersed throughout the home and provide warmth through radiators.
+A boiler, alternatively, can heat water that is used to bring heat to the home and heat the water.
+A different type of boiler can heat the water until it turns into steam.
+The steam will heat the water for the home but can also be dispersed throughout the home and provide warmth through radiators.
 A boiler is also able to heat the air in a forced air heating system, or heat the floor in a radiant heating system.
-Boilers are very versatile heating systems that provide great comfort during the cold season.
+Boilers are very versatile heating systems that give you great comfort during the cold winter months.
 Newer boilers are also very energy efficient.